dsh410/devConnector/howToBuildADataBase.md

                 config  // package  is  needed in orfer to grab the mongoURI put mongoURI in a const db = config.get("mongoURI"); // allows us to get any of the values in that json file

     - route files-
     // we want to break our routes  up by  resourse user
         auth
         profile
         post
-             create a folder in the root called routes i* n that a folder called api
+        create a folder in the root called routes
+        * in that a folder called api
             * users.js
             * auth.js
             * porfile.js
             * post.js

             users.js
                 bring in express
                 create express router
+                then expot file
+                repeat for all other routes // post .auth,etc in server.js
+            make sure we can access our routes
+                * app.use()